 - Getting Cash Back at Walmart

 - Other Ways to Get Cash at Walmart

 At Walmart, the cash back limit is $100 on debit card purchases.
 For checks, the cash back limit is $20.
 Cash back can be issued in multiples of $20 — meaning you can get either $20, $40, $60, $80 or $100 per transaction.
 If you need more than $100 in cash back at Walmart, you can try making multiple transactions and request cash back each time.
 If you try this, you might have to switch registers because each one has limited cash.
 When we double-checked with customer service, they were unable to provide a definite answer as to whether Walmart charges for cash back, and recommended checking with your local store.
 However, it’s extremely unlikely that you’ll be charged for cash back; but you do have to make a purchase, otherwise you’ll have to use an ATM.

 Most Walmart stores are open 24 hours.
 For stores that aren’t open 24 hours, the typical hours are 6 a.m. to 11 p.m.
-You can find your nearest store using the Walmart store locator.

-When Paying with a Debit Card
+When Paying With a Debit Card

 Debit cards are the most common and reliable payment type for getting cash back.
 At Walmart, you can get up to $100 cash back on a debit card purchase at a regular register or self-checkout station.